 Who Was Xerxes?

 After his coronation in 485 BC, Xerxes put down an Egyptian rebellion in one campaign.
-Cyrus the Great and Darius had ruled foreign lands with their policies.
+Cyrus the Great and Darius ruled foreign lands through their policies.
 Xerxes may have acted slightly more harshly than his ancestors, but he fundamentally adhered to these rules.
 After the Egyptians rebelled against the Achaemenid government and the suppression of the rebellion by Xerxes, the king completely disregarded the Egyptian government, imposed his will on the rebellious province in the Iranian manner, and took the freedom of action from the Egyptians.
 Plans to attack Greece, which began under Darius, were then delayed by a major revolt in Babylonia around 482 BC, which was also suppressed with a heavy hand.

 xerxes

-Xerxes's grandfather, Cyrus the Great, abolished slavery in all its forms, while slavery and the subjection of humans were the norms in the historical western world, such as Greece and Rome.
+Xerxes's grandfather, Cyrus the Great, abolished slavery in all its forms, while slavery and the subjection of humans were the norms in the historical Western world, such as Greece and Rome.
 Along with the abolition of slavery, Cyrus also established freedom of religion and other inalienable human rights by law.
 This can be found in what is referred to by historians today as the Cyrus Cylinder, which was decreed over 2500 years before Abraham Lincoln's Emancipation Proclamation.
 Xerxes continued to uphold the laws and freedoms his grandfather, Cyrus the Great, established.

 How Old Was Xerxes When He Became King?

 As the first son born during Darius' rule and a descendant of Cyrus, Xerxes claimed the throne stronger than anyone else.
 Artabazenes, his older brother from another mother, did not argue with or challenge the decision.
-King Xerxes was around 35 when he came to power and served as Babylon's satrap for over a decade.
+King Xerxes of Persia was around 35 when he came to power and served as Babylon's satrap for over a decade.

 What is Xerxes Most Famous for?

 He is most famous for his invasion of Greece across the Hellespont in 480 BCE, which included the battles of Thermopylae, Salamis, and Plataea.
-Achaemenian Empire's decline began with his defeat.
+The Achaemenid Empire's decline began with his defeat.
 Perhaps (According to Greek sources) King Xerxes was the most notorious of the Achaemenid Persian kings.
 In addition to harsh punishments and womanizing, Xerxes I was known for draining the Persian Empire's coffers.
 At Persepolis, he built massive palaces and left his mark on both European and Asian history.

 Is "Xerxes 300" a Movie Based on Real History?

-The producer of this “300: Rise of An Empire,” says, “I traveled to Greece to get information and read many historical books about the battle of Xerxes with the Greeks.”
+The producer of “300: Rise of An Empire” says, “I traveled to Greece to get information and read many historical books about the battle of Xerxes with the Greeks.”
 His words may be true, but as mentioned at the article's beginning, relying completely on Greek sources to make a historical film does not seem fair.
 This film is more like a comic book than a historical film, so many scenes in the film are exaggerated and untrue.

 Xerxes 300